aplteam/Cider/docs/Cider-API-Syntax.md

 ### quietFlag

-Defaults to 1, meaning that the function prints messages to the session.
+Defaults to 0, meaning that the function prints messages to the session.

 ### suppressLX

-Defaults to 0, meaning that the projects initialisation function (if any) is automatically executed.
+Defaults to 0, meaning that the projects initialisation function (if any) will be executed.

 There might well be situations when you don't want this, therefore you may suppress the execution by setting this to 1.